aaronshaver/reward-points-server/README.md

 ## Design considerations

-* I hadn't used FastAPI before (I used to use Flask), but I read it was a great new REST framework so I decided to learn it
 * It didn't feel right not having users in the system, so I implemented rudimentary user creation/retrieval logic.
 This came in handy when doing manual integration testing in Postman: I could get a fresh environment by simply creating a new user instead of restarting the whole server.
+So the solution is a super-set of the exercise instructions (i.e. it'll do everything required of the instructions plus be able to handle multiple users)
 * Initially I thought the problem was simple enough, and I'd try to keep things simple by using plain Python objects for everything.
 Partway through, I realized using a database (even something lightweight like SQLite) and a basic ORM would have made things MUCH easier, particularly sorting and filtering transactions.
 It would be a case of "use slightly more tooling and make infrastructure slightly more complicated to get big gains in developer efficiency".
-* If I did this project over again, I would do it using a database.
+If I did this project over again, I would do it using a database.
  It would be really nice to be able to use SQL to do stuff like: `SELECT SUM(points) FROM transactions WHERE payer_id = 1 AND user_id = 'uuid' ORDER BY timestamp`
 * The exercise document didn't specify what to do in case of trying to spend more points than were available for the user, so I went with the conservative approach of not allowing that kind of spend request to succeed (you'll get a 400 bad request and points will remain unspent if you try)
+* The implementation code for the `@app.post("/users/{user_id}/points", status_code=200)` route is pretty long, I know.
+I would like to refactor it, but I've simply run out of the time I allocated for this code challenge.
-* I wanted to do an immutable "Ledger" storage too, which you could use for debugging, compliance, etc. but I'm not going to have time
+* I wanted to do an immutable "Ledger" storage too, which you could use for debugging, compliance, etc. but I did not have time.
 * I have some error handling, but in a production quality app I would add even more, e.g. handle payer names with different lower and upper cases
+* I hadn't used FastAPI before (I used to use Flask), but I read it was a great new REST framework so I decided to learn it